tommyztx/HW-3-EX-2/README.md

 4. Click Manage access.
 5. Cleci the Add Members button
 6. Add Matthew with his email *****@tamu.edu
 7. Check that adding the TA to your project was successful.
-If it was, you should see that the invite is pending Matthew's acceptance in the "Manage Access" section of Settings.
+You should be able to see that the invite is pending Matthew's acceptance in the "Manage Access" section of Settings.

 ## Resources:
 Git Cheat Sheet: https://education.github.com/git-cheat-sheet-education.pdf